How I stumbled on the energy (and ecological) crisis

 Perhaps King’s most dramatic achievement was his prediction of oil depletion.
 This paper dealt with the trend and future production of oil and gas in the United States.
 King clearly saw that at the time the discovery rate had peaked and production would soon culminate, and that it and our reserves would begin an irreversible decline.
 He predicted a peak production in 1970.
 His paper created a great deal of consternation in the oil world, and provoked heated controversy; he was roundly denounced.
 It was heresy indeed in a profession that is constitutionally optimistic and incapable of conceiving of its demise.
 It turned out, as we all now know, that King was right”.

 I came across M. King Hubbert again in 2000, remembered him from Grandpa’s book, did an idle internet search, and bang!
-Alarming articles at the Colorado School of Mines website about Hubbert’s Peak, which should be right about now.
+Alarming articles at the Colorado School of Mines website about Hubbert’s Peak, (or what participants in the oil industry called the “reserve replacement problem”), which should be right about now.
 Although a bit frightening, there was far more bad news to contemplate at Jay Hanson’s dieoff.org.
 It wasn’t long before I joined several forums such as energyresources and runningonempty (also started by Jay Hanson), energybulletin, theoildrum and too many others to list to learn more.
 There were about 500 people back then following this issue, several of them well known professors like H. T. Odum at the University of Florida, and several graduate students of Charles A. S. Hall and other systems ecologists who posted the latest information on the forums.

 So where were the beer solar collectors?
-How come there wasn’t much alternative energy almost 3 decades later, even though everyone knows oil won’t last forever?
+How come there wasn’t much alternative energy thirty years later, even though everyone knows the oil won’t last forever?
 I spent hours at University of California (Berkeley) libraries reading technical journals about hydrogen, solar, wind, biofuels, soil science, nuclear, geothermal and other energy resources, as well as auditing classes, attending seminars, and lectures.
 Through the internet forums, I discovered many books and articles I would never have found otherwise.

 Gradually it became clear why alternative energy couldn’t replace oil.
 But when I tried to explain why to family and friends, they thought I was nuts.
 This was happening to everyone else on the forums too (see “Telling Others“).